Dr Florian Zollmann

 Newcastle upon Tyne

 I joined Newcastle University's School of Arts and Cultures in September 2016 as a Lecturer in Journalism.
 I am currently the Degree Programme Director for the BA Journalism, Media and Culture at Newcastle.
-Previously I acted as a Lecturer in Media and Director of the Archbishop Desmond Tutu Centre for War and Peace Studies (Liverpool Hope University).
+Previously I acted as a Lecturer in Media and Director of the Archbishop Desmond Tutu Centre for War and Peace Studies at Liverpool Hope University.
 I hold a PhD in Journalism Studies from the University of Lincoln where I also worked as a Lecturer as well as an investigator on the John Pilger Digital Archive Project.
 As part of this work, I have produced the digital archive of John Pilger's journalism which has been acquired by the British Library and which brings together for the first time nearly 1,500 of Pilger's news reports.
 I have started my academic career in 2005 as a research assistant and lecturer at the German Sport University Cologne.

 For many years, I have been working as a freelance journalist and advisor for the German socio-political magazine Publik-Forum.
 I am specialised in writing investigative reports based on public documents.
 Currently, I am writing a column monitoring German news media reporting of international politics published bimonthly in Publik-Forum EXTRA Leben.
 I am also writing opinion columns for the Latin American multimedia platform teleSUR.
 Some of my writings have been published on the US independent media website ZNet and on Monthly Review online.